iggredible/Learn-Vim/ch21_vimrc.md

 +-- 5 lines: mappings --------
 ```

-## Running Vim With Or Without Vimrc And Plugins
+## Running Vim With or Without Vimrc and Plugins

 If you need to run Vim without both vimrc and plugins, run: